PaddlePaddle/PaddleCloud/doc/edl/README.md

 ### Controller
 #### Lifecycle Overall

-The whole life cycle of TrainingJob is managed through the two layer control of Lifecycle Controller and TrainingJobUpdater.
-As shown in the following figure:
+The whole lifecycle of `TrainingJob` is managed by controller and `TrainingJobUpdater`:

 ![](pictures/lifecycle_overall.jpg)

-As shown above, when the job is submitted, `Controller` will create a `TrainingJobUpdater` by `NewUpdater` and start the lifecycle manager. `TrainingJobUpdater` will start `InitResource` with a goroutine and start a `Ticker` to sync the state of the trainingjob.
-When the state is changed to `failed` or `succeeded`, resources of PSERVER and MASTER will be released.

-When the job is killed, resources of PSERVER and MASTER will be released and the metadata will be deleted.
+When the job is submitted, `Controller` will create a `TrainingJobUpdater` and start to handle Kubernetes events. `TrainingJobUpdater` will start a goroutine sync the state of the `Trainingjob`.
+When the state is changed to `failed` or `succeeded`, resources of pservers and master will be released.
+When the job is killed by user, resources of PSERVER and MASTER will also be released.

 #### State Machine

-The struct of TrainingJob Status as follows.
+The struct of `TrainingJob` Status as follows.

 ```go
 type TrainingJobStatus struct {